๐Ÿ–‹๏ธEnglish Prose Style

 Physical Description

-• Appearance details—clothing, facial features, posture, body language—function as visual shorthand for personality and social position
+• Appearance details like clothing, facial features, posture, and body language function as visual shorthand for personality and social position

-• Symbolic weight transforms physical traits into meaning; a character's scarred hands or immaculate dress code signals history and values
+• Symbolic weight transforms physical traits into meaning; a character's scarred hands suggest a history of labor, while an immaculate dress code signals control or vanity

-• Focalization questions arise: whose perspective delivers the description, and what does that reveal about the observer?
+• Focalization questions arise: whose perspective delivers the description, and what does that reveal about the observer as much as the observed?

-Compare: Direct characterization vs. physical description—both provide explicit information, but direct characterization offers interpretation while physical description offers evidence readers must interpret.
+Compare: Direct characterization vs. physical description.
+Both provide explicit information, but direct characterization offers interpretation while physical description offers evidence readers must interpret themselves.
 On FRQs, discuss how authors layer these: a narrator might describe a character's "cruel mouth" (physical detail + embedded judgment).

 Behavioral Evidence: Showing Through Action